Guide to Carts

 Adding and removing individual experiments

 In addition to adding multiple experiments to your cart and clearing your cart, you can also add and remove individual experiments.

-As mentioned before, the search page shows a cart button to the right of experiments.
-This appears filled in for experiments currently in your cart, and as an outline for experiments not in your cart.
+As mentioned before, the search-results page shows a cart button to the right of experiments.
+This button appears filled in for experiments currently in your cart, and as an outline for experiments not in your cart.
 Clicking the cart button of an experiment in your cart removes it from the cart, and the button appears as an outline.
 Clicking the cart button of an experiment not in your cart adds it to your cart, and the button appears filled in.

 Clearing your cart

-Once you no longer have a need for your cart, click the Clear cart button on your cart page.
-You receive a chance to back out of this action, or to continue.
-Once you clear your cart, you cannot get it back.
+Once you no longer need your cart, click the “Clear cart” button on your cart page.
+You get a chance to back out of this action, or to continue.
+Once you clear your cart, you cannot bring its contents back.

 Sharing your cart

-If you have a cart while logged in, you can share your cart with others through the Share cart item in your cart menu.
+You can share your cart with others through the “Share cart” item in your cart menu.